Krish-Kal/ArcadeVault/README.md

 # ArcadeVault 🎮

-ArcadeVault is a modern, fully-featured online gaming store built with React and Node.js.
+ArcadeVault is a modern, fully-featured online gaming hub built with React and Node.js.
 Discover, explore, and manage your favorite games from major platforms like Epic Games, Steam, and Rockstar.
-ArcadeVault provides a seamless and responsive experience, allowing users to search, wishlist, and securely manage their account with ease.
+ArcadeVault provides a seamless and responsive experience, allowing users to search, wishlist, and securely manage their accounts with ease.

 ## 🚀 Features